-The Company has three (3) wholly owned indirect subsidiaries, being Amalco, Vieva Canada Limited and Indiva Inc. ("Indiva Opco") and one (1) 50% owned indirect subsidiary, being 2639177 Ontario Inc.
+The Company has four wholly-owned indirect subsidiaries, being Amalco, Vieva Canada Limited, Indiva Inc. ("Indiva Opco") and 2639177 Ontario Inc.

 Amalco was incorporated on May 12, 2015 under the Business Corporations Act (Ontario) and subsequently amalgamated with a wholly-owned subsidiary of the Company, formed solely for the purpose of completion the Amalgamation.